Khintchine dichotomy for self-similar measures: Abstract

 \section{Abstract}

-We establish the analogue of Khintchine's theorem for all self-similar probability measures on the real line.
+We extend Khintchine's theorem to all self-similar probability measures on the real line.
 When specified to the case of the Hausdorff measure on the middle-thirds Cantor set, the result is already new and provides an answer to an old question of Mahler.
 The proof consists in showing effective equidistribution in law of expanding upper-triangular random walks on $\SL_{2}(\R)/\SL_{2}(\Z)$, a result of independent interest.